AIA 2030

 RandallMuseum_SitePlan

-The Randall Museum is a treasured San Francisco community museum and free public use facility hosting numerous educational activities and programs, offering youth and adults opportunities for active involvement and recreation in an integrated program of arts and sciences.
+The Randall Museum is a treasured San Francisco community museum and free public-use facility that hosts numerous educational activities and recreational programs.
+It offers intergenerational opportunities for active museum and educational programming involvement through integrated hands-on arts and sciences.

-The renovation of the 1951 William Merchant-designed concrete structure reorganized the program within the existing building footprint to provide the public with a state-of-the art, multisensory educational experience.
-The renovation includes exhibits for live animals, geology, oceanography, ecology, and display of native american basketry of the Coastal Miwok and Kashaya Pomo tribes.
-Program spaces include a science lab, STEM classroom, woodshop, ceramic and painting studios, staging areas, offices, income generating event space, and cafe.
+The 1951 William Merchant-designed concrete structure was renovated to reorganize the program within the existing building footprint and provide the public with a state-of-the-art, multisensory educational experience.
+The renovation includes exhibits on geology, oceanography, seismology, and ecology, a display of native American basketry from the Coastal Miwok and Kashaya Pomo tribes, and habitat enclosures housing a 100-live-animal collection.
+Program spaces include a science lab, STEM classroom, woodshop, ceramic and painting studios, staging areas, offices, income-generating event space, and cafe.

 Project Info